transparency-treasury/developer-hub/explore.md

 ##### Treasury Offset Program (TOP) <a id="top"></a>

-The U.S. Department of the Treasury (Treasury) Bureau of the Fiscal Service (Fiscal Service) helps maximize delinquent debt recovery efforts through the Treasury Offset Program (TOP).
-The Treasury performs this function on behalf of the states as authorized by the Debt Collection Improvement Act of 1996 and other legal authorities.
+The Fiscal Service helps maximize delinquent debt recovery efforts on behalf of the states and federal agencies through the Treasury Offset Program (TOP).

 ###### Download TOP Data
 Returns the complete TOP data set in comma separated value (CSV) format.